miloh/gcode-multi-shell-extrude/README.md

 ### Reading Polygon from File

 Alternatively, you can read an arbitrary polygon from a file.
-The vertices need to be given counterclock wise.
+The vertices need to be given counter clockwise.
 The rotation of the resulting screw will be around the origin.
 The polygon file is very simple: each line contins an x and y coordinate, As an example, see [sample/hilbert.poly](./sample/hilbert.poly).